Skip to main content

 By Piper April 27, 2026 3 min read

 Choosing a senior living community is one of the most important decisions you'll make for yourself or a loved one.
-With over 30,000 senior living communities in the United States serving more than 1 million residents, the options can feel overwhelming.
-According to the National Investment Center for Seniors Housing & Care, the average age of move-in is now 84 years old, and families typically visit only 3-4 communities before making a decision—often not enough to make a truly informed choice.
+With over 28,900 assisted living communities in the United States serving more than 800,000 residents, the options can feel overwhelming.
+This decision impacts not just where someone lives, but their quality of life, health outcomes, social connections, and financial security for years to come.

 Frequently Asked Questions